Terms and Conditions

 15.2.
 The copyright in any document prepared by us belongs to us in entirety unless the law specifically provides otherwise.

 16.1.
 If there is a conflict between an engagement letter schedule and these terms of business then the engagement letter takes precedence.

 16.2.
 We will provide services as outlined in this letter with reasonable care and skill.
+Our liability to you is limited to losses, damages, costs and expenses directly caused by our negligence, fraud or wilful default.
 However, to the fullest extent permitted by law, we will not be responsible for any losses, penalties, surcharges, interest or additional tax liabilities where you or others supply incorrect or incomplete information, or fail to supply any appropriate information or where you fail to act on our advice or respond promptly to communications from us or the tax authorities.